They’re certainly refreshing and fragrant, but are facial toners really a necessary component for skin health?

 Toners can help to address skin issues ranging from blemishes to excess oil or dryness.
 Hydration is the key to healthy skin, so that is why you want a water-based product.
 At the very least, your toner should hydrate your skin.
 But since our skin absorbs nearly 70 percent of what we put on it, those botanical infusions can be complimentary, even if they seem subtle.
 Ingredients like witch hazel or lavender can help to even out skin tone, rose can aid dry or aging skin, chamomile can hydrate and soothe wind or sunburned skin.

 Like your soap or moisturizing faves, you want a toner that works best for your skin type.
 Whether you choose a serum that you apply with cotton balls or fingertips or one you spritz on with a pump spray, doesn’t matter nearly as much as the efficacy of the product and the compatibility with your unique skin type.

 Serums are more efficient, if cost and sustainability are a factor in your consideration—you won’t lose as much with a serum as in a spritz.
 But spritzing feels really, really nice, especially during a hot day.
 The fragrance of a natural essential-oil-rich spritz can be (almost!) as energizing as a midday cup of coffee.

-For optimal skincare, you most likely want both—a dedicated toning serum to apply after cleansing and before moisturizing for deep penetration and skin-soothing benefits and a toning spritz (you can even make your own) in your purse or gym bag for whenever you need a bit of refreshing.
+For optimal, natural skin care, you most likely want both—a dedicated toning serum to apply after cleansing and before moisturizing for deep penetration and skin-soothing benefits and a toning spritz (you can even make your own) in your purse or gym bag for whenever you need a bit of refreshing.